schemaanalyst/schemaanalyst/README.md

  4. `dominoRandom` - The original and random DOMINO (DOMain-specific approach to INtegrity cOnstraint test data generator) technique.
  5. `dominoAVS` - The hybrid technique DOMINO and AVM.
  6. `dominoColNamer` - A DOMINO generator that generates string values using the column names with suffix numbering and sequential numbers.
- 6. `dominoRead` - A DOMINO generator that generates readable string values from a library called [DataFactory](https://github.com/andygibson/datafactory).
+ 7. `dominoRead` - A DOMINO generator that generates readable string values from a library called [DataFactory](https://github.com/andygibson/datafactory).
- 6. `avslangmodel` - A Random AVM generator that uses a Language Model to replace random and unreadable values to output a more readable test suite.
+ 8. `avslangmodel` - A Random AVM generator that uses a Language Model to replace random and unreadable values to output a more readable test suite.

+#### Reduction Methods

+Multiple Test Suite Reduction (TSR) methods are implemented and available for you to use:

+ 3. `random` - a random test suite reduction technique
+ 1. `simpleGreedy` - a naive greedy test suite reduction technique
+ 2. `additionalGreedy,` - additional greedy test suite reduction technique (i.e., known as "greedy" the TSR literature)
+ 4. `HGS` - a greedy method based on set cardinality
+ 5. `sticcer` - a technique the reduces and merges test cases in the test suite

 ### Test Data Generation <a name="test-data-generation"></a>